12.1 C

 Begin with an honest assessment of the whole situation; breaking down the situation may help you figure out the “hows” and “whys”.
 Step 2: Try and work out how you can improve processes so that this mistake does not get repeated.

-Last, but not the least, put in place a plan to “implement the lessons learned, so they’re not just left as good intentions.”
+Last but not least, put in place a plan to “implement the lessons learned, so they’re not just left as good intentions.”

 4 ‘Let me not pray to be sheltered from dangers, but to be fearless in facing them.’